Something Beyond my Search

 "Hey!"
 Elazul groped for his sword in case that he would have to use it suddenly, "How is it that you know of us?"

-The woman continued to ignore him, "I hope you don't get turned to stone or anything. . . "
+The woman continued to ignore him, "I hope you don't get turned to stone or anything. . ." her hand hovered by her mouth, doing a poor job of hiding an amused grin.

 The knight noticed Imu looking at the woman in confusion, words dying on her lips over and over.
 A sense of alarm enveloped him.
 As his companion was about to say something, a piercing scream broke the silence.
 "Pearl!"
-Elazul screamed, breaking into a run in the direction of the scream, vaguely noticing Imu following him closely behind.
+Elazul screamed, breaking into a run in the direction of the scream- he vaguely noticed Imu following after him.
 Entering the next section of the cave, Elazul looked frantically around.

 "EL, WATCH OUT!"
-Imu screamed, tackling him out of the way of a giant fist crashing into the spot where he once was.
+Imu screamed, tackling just in time to get him away from a giant fist, swinging in the spot the Jumi had stood a moment before.
 "We can worry about Pearl after we take care of this big guy."
-The shorter girl grinned mischievously, adrenaline radiating off of her like a canyon.
+The shorter girl grinned mischievously, adrenaline radiating off of her like heat off a canyon.
 He nodded in agreement, and took a fighting stance as the girl took out her halberd excitedly.

 Imu wiped sweat off her forehead with her arm warmer as she stared at the spot where the enormous monster had once lain lifeless, as a few sparks of mana dissipated on the spot.